NGC 281 – The Pacman Nebula

 NGC 281 – The Pacman Nebula.
 Captured using a Sky-Watcher Esprit 100ED Telescope.

-The image above was captured using a cooled CMOS camera through a 100mm apochromatic refractor telescope.
+The image above was captured using a cooled CMOS camera (ASI294MC Pro) through a 550mm apochromatic refractor telescope.
 Over 4 hours of total integrated exposure time was used to produce this image.
 Stacking multiple light frames together can help improve the signal to noise ratio.
 Learn more.